 This course introduces students to the techniques and tools of computer forensics investigations.
 Students will receive step-by-step explanations on using the most popular forensic tools.
 Topics include coverage of the latest technology secondary devices including hard drives, PDAs, cell phones, and thumb drives.

 Prerequisite: CSIS-181 (with a grade of C or better) or equivalent assessment.

-CSIS-190 3 units Network Media LEC 48-54
+Network Media LEC 48-54

 This course introduces students to the theory and concepts of guided (cable-based) and unguided (wireless) network media.
 Students will build cables, implement small networks and use network tools to identify and troubleshoot problems.
 Wireless technologies and tools will be used.
-Prerequisite: None.

-CSIS-191 4 units Network Hardware - Level 1 LEC 64-72
+Network Hardware - Level 1

 This course introduces fundamental data communication concepts and networking hardware.
 A hands-on approach will reinforce concepts in: network protocols and architectures, media and hardware.
 Students will have the opportunity to install, configure and troubleshoot network hardware.

 Prerequisite: CSIS-181 (with a grade of C or better).